Algoroxyolo/PersonaCollapse/README.md

 # Persona Collapse

-Code and data for the paper on evaluating persona diversity in large language models.
+Code and data for the paper "The Chameleon’s Limit: Investigating Persona Collapse and Homogenization in Large Language Models".

 This codebase supports three experiments: